-The standard mental health test for depression (at least an indication that depression may be present) is called the PHQ9 test.
+The standard mental health test for depression (at least an indication that feelings of depression may be present) is called the PHQ-9 test.

 PHQ stands for Personal Health Questionnaire and the 9 refers to the number of questions that are used to determine the presence or absence of depression.

-It was originally developed by Pfizer (the same organisation that produces the Coronavirus vaccine) but is now freely available for public use due to the copyright having expired.
+It was originally developed by Pfizer (the same organisation that produced one of the first Coronavirus vaccines) but is now freely available for public use due to the copyright having expired.

-Technically, the PHQ9 is a self-administered depression test meaning that the ‘patient’ answers the questions themselves and on the basis of the scoring system, gets an insight into what their reponses might mean.
+Technically, the PHQ-9 is a self-administered depression test meaning that the ‘patient’ answers the questions themselves and on the basis of the scoring system, gets an insight into what their responses might mean.

 Subjectivity & Objectivity